 LinkedIn is a place to showcase online resumes and professional information.
 It is a place primarily for those who are still working.
 If someone is only semi-retired and still wants to connect with the business world, LinkedIn is a good social media network to join.

 Another technological tool that can make the elderly feel less lonely is online video chatting.
 Using any device that has a web-enabled camera, seniors can talk face to face with their friends and family.
 Applications like Facetime, Skype, and Google Hangouts are all easy to use and can be set up on smartphones, tablets, or computers.

-Video chatting offers a more personal and intimate way to chat with loved ones and is the next best thing to actually seeing them in person.
+Video chatting offers a more personal and intimate way to chat with loved ones.
+It really is the next best thing to actually seeing them in person.
 This can be an especially great tool if children and grandchildren are spread out across the country or globe.
 Even if loved ones aren’t able to come visit in person, they can connect through video chat with the click of a mouse.

 Of course, social media and technology aren’t replacements for real human interaction and care.
 If you need help caring for and accompanying an elderly loved one, it may be time to seek the help of an in-home health care agency.
 At David York Agency, we provide a variety of personal health care services that support both the mental and physical wellness of the elderly and infirmed.

 For more information about David York Agency’s qualified, compassionate home caregivers, contact us at 718.376.7755.
-A free phone consultation can help you decide what services might be best to provide you with the assistance you loved one needs as he or she ages.
+A free phone consultation can help you decide what services might be best.
+Our aim is to provide you with the assistance you loved one needs as he or she ages.
 If you’d like to hear more from us, please like us on Facebook or follow us on Twitter, Google+ or LinkedIn.